wdporter/i-am-that-vuepress/42-reality-can-not-be-expressed/readme.md

 When reality explodes in you, you may call it experience of God.
 Or, rather, it is God experiencing you.
 God knows you when you know yourself.
 Reality is not the result of a process; it is an explosion.
 It is definitely beyond the mind, but all you can do is to know your mind well.
 Not that the mind will help you, but by knowing your mind you may avoid your mind disabling you.
 You have to be very alert, or else your mind will play false with you.
 It is like watching a thief — not that you expect anything from a thief, but you do not want to be robbed.
 In the same way you give a lot of attention to the mind without expecting anything from it.

 Or, take another example.
 We wake and we sleep.
 After a day’s work sleep comes.
 Now, do I go to sleep or does inadvertence — characteristic of the sleeping state — come to me?
 In other words — we are awake because we are asleep.
 We do not wake up into a really waking state.
 In the waking state the world emerges due to ignorance and takes one into a waking-dream state.
 Both sleep and waking are misnomers.
 We are only dreaming.
-True waking and true sleeping only the <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> knows.
+True waking and true sleeping only the <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnani</span> knows.
 We dream that we are awake, we dream that we are asleep.
 The three states are only varieties of the dream state.
 Treating everything as a dream liberates.
 As long as you give reality to dreams, you are their slave.
 By imagining that you are born as so-and-so, you become a slave to the so-and-so.
 The essence of slavery is to imagine yourself to be a process, to have past and future, to have history.
 In fact, we have no history, we are not a process, we do not develop, nor decay; also see all as a dream and stay out of it.

 **Q:**&ensp;What benefit do I derive from listening to you?